How to Self-Host Everything: A 2026 Beginner's Guide

 Step 3: Set Up a Reverse Proxy

-A reverse proxy sits in front of your apps and handles SSL certificates, routing, and load balancing.
-Traefik is the gold standard for Docker-based setups.
+A reverse proxy handles SSL, routes traffic to your apps, and manages load balancing.
+Traefik is the standard for Docker setups.

 docker network create proxy